imperva/terraform-provider-incapsula/website/docs/r/mtls_client_to_imperva_certificate_site_settings.html.markdown

 The following attributes are exported:

-* `id` - Value of Site ID in the Incapsula MTLS Client to Imperva Certificate Site Settings.
+* `id` - Value of Site ID in the Imperva Mutual TLS Client to Imperva CA Certificate Site Settings.

 ## Import

-Incapsula mTLS Client to Imperva Certificate Site Settings can be imported using Site ID :
+Incapsula mutual TLS Client to Imperva Certificate Site Settings can be imported using Site ID :

 ```
-$ terraform import incapsula_mtls_client_to_imperva_certificate_site_settings.demo_client_to_imperva_certificate_site_settings 1234
+$ terraform import incapsula_mtls_client_to_imperva_ca_certificate_site_settings.demo_client_to_imperva_certificate_site_settings 1234

 ```